 We love being in the outdoors in any way, shape or form.
 It lets you get away from the rest of it.
 But most of us have to go back to the rest of it at some point.
 For the majority of us, there’s boring life admin to be done.
 There’s food to be cooked and water to be drunk.
 There’s sleeping to attend to.
 There is – regrettably – laundry.
 Laundry is incessantly boring.
 And it’s this kind of outrageously mundane, zero excitement level task that has made us fall head over heels in love with outdoor and adventure podcasts.

 Stick a podcast in your ears and you can legitimately make even the most mundane of activities (we’re looking at you laundry) exciting.
 You can get your brain engaged immediately, go on an audio adventure, get outdoor inspiration, learn a life lesson or come across a train of thought you’ve never heard before.
 They’re also great for a solo hike or a bit of solo travel.

 Here are 10 of our favourite outdoor and adventure podcasts currently in production.
-Of course, there are plenty more, and we know you may have your own favourites, do please do shout us on social media if we’ve missed your favourite!
+Of course, there are plenty more, and we know you may have your own favourites, do please shout at us on social media if we’ve missed your favourite!
 We're always looking for the next best adventure podcast to entertain our ears.
 So, in no particular order, here is our selection of some of the best adventure podcasts…

 1. Of Mountains and Minds